DataDog/integrations-extras/cloudnatix/README.md

 1. Build a new Docker image of Datadog agent that has the CloudNatix integration check installed.
       * Please see [here](https://docs.datadoghq.com/agent/guide/use-community-integrations/?tab=docker) for details.
-2. [Install the Datadog Agent][3] into your Kubernetes cluster with the built Docker image.
+2. [Install the Datadog Agent][2] into your Kubernetes cluster with the built Docker image.
-3. [Install CloudNatix][2] into your Kubernetes cluster.
+3. [Install CloudNatix][3] into your Kubernetes cluster.
 CloudNatix clusteragent will automatically configure itself to work with the Datadog integration.

 ### Validation

-Once set up, you will see metrics with the prefix <> appear in the [Datadog Metrics Explorer](https://app.datadoghq.com/metric/explorer).
+[Run the Agent's status subcommand][4] and look for `cloudnatix` under the Checks section.

 ## Data Collected